The Tropical Geometry of Subtraction Schemes: Conclusion

 A recent breakthrough in the context of Feynman integrals, \emph{tropical sampling}, seems a particularly promising approach to apply to our formula \cite{Borinsky_2023,feyntrop}.
 It would be interesting to test these ideas on the tropicalization of the local integrands produced by the subtraction formula.

 {\bf Beyond Feynman Integrals} The subtraction scheme described in this paper is applicable to any Euler integrand satisfying the geometric property, as it was shown in the provided examples.
 A particularly satisfying aspect of this framework is that it illuminates the combinatorics of the cancellations.
 Traditional challenges of subtraction schemes, such as treating double-counting of divergences, are neatly dealt by the face lattice of the Newton polytope.
-Based on this, we advocate the search for parametrization of integrals appearing in various physical applications, such as cosmology and phase-space integrations, in order to express these quantities in terms of Euler integrand and apply the ideas put forward in this paper.
+Based on this, we advocate for the search of parametrizations of integrals appearing in various physical applications, such as cosmology and phase-space integrations, in order to express these quantities in terms of Euler integrals.

 {\bf Subtraction formulae for Curve Integrals} Part of the motivation behind the research presented in this manuscript is the recent introduction of the \emph{curve integral} presentation for scattering amplitudes \cite{arkanihamed2023loop,curve2}.
 In this formalism, scattering amplitudes are described as a single integral of an integrand which can be efficiently evaluated at every integration point.
 Surprisingly, the enumeration of Feynman diagrams, which is a major bottleneck in the computation of scattering amplitudes, is completely avoided.
 While the formalism was originally developed for $\rm{Tr\ } \phi^3$ theory, it was then extended to more general scalar theories, and there is growing evidence that efficient formulations should exist for theories describing the real world \cite{Arkani-Hamed:2024vna,Arkani-Hamed:2023jry, Arkani-Hamed:2024nhp,Laddha:2024qtn, De:2024wsy}.